 Why You Should Trust Us

-The iRunFar team is composed of road runners, trail runners, and ultrarunners with a collective 150-plus years of running experience.
-We began this men’s running underwear guide with extensive research in this rapidly changing line of clothing before selecting a range of brands and styles for testing.
+The iRunFar team includes road runners, trail runners, and ultrarunners with a collective 150-plus years of running experience.
+We began researching the best running underwear for men with extensive dive into this rapidly changing line of clothing before selecting a range of brands and styles for testing.

 Our primary tester hails from the U.S. Midwest, so his late spring and summer testing occurred in all sorts of conditions: cool mornings, hot and humid days, and everything in between.
 And trust us, when it comes to underwear, he knows his stuff: he’s never once gone commando.

 Please note that in the athletic apparel world product models are routinely discontinued, while new ones frequently come to market.
 At the same time, we here at iRunFar often keep using our top picks in our daily running… they’re our top picks, after all!
 Sometimes that continued use results in uncovering product failures.
-With all this – product discontinuations, product introductions, and product failures – in mind, we routinely update our buyer’s guides based on past and ongoing testing as well as research by our authors and editorial team.
+With all this – product discontinuations, product introductions, and product failures – in mind, we routinely update our buyer’s guides based on past and ongoing testing and research by our authors and editorial team.
 While these updates can appear to be us pushing the newest product, it’s anything but that.
-When we update any buyer’s guide, most of the products are likely to remain the same.
-That matches our goal: to get you in the best gear that you’ll be using for a long time.
+When we update any buyer’s guide, most products will likely remain the same.
+That matches our goal: to get you in the best gear you’ll be using for a long time.

 Frequently Asked Questions About Running Underwear for Men